-- If you do not have a recognized high school diploma but are past high school age, you must successfully pass an Ability to Benefit (ATB) test to be admitted.
-Once admitted, you will need to complete a 24-credit hour access program required for the equivalency diploma, or by finishing a high school equivalency exam or through earned college credit.
+- If you don't have a high school diploma but you're older than high school age, you must pass an Ability to Benefit (ATB) test to get in.
+After you're accepted, you'll need to finish a 24-credit hour access program to earn an equivalency diploma.
+You can also earn the diploma by taking a high school equivalency exam or earning college credit.

-- Diplomas such as IEP and annotated are not valid documents unless the school certifies you have met all requirements, including successful completion of the New York State Regents competency tests.
+- IEP and annotated diplomas are not valid unless the school certifies that you have met all requirements.
+This includes successfully completing the New York State Regents competency tests.

 - Federal financial aid is not available until the high school equivalency is completed.
 However, New York state residents who study full-time and meet eligibility requirements may be able to get financial aid through the state Tuition Assistance Program (TAP).
 Students interested in this option should submit an application for aid.

 - If you are a motivated high school student 16 years old or older and want to start college early, you can still be admitted to a degree program.
 This admission will be based on individual academic preparation, approved college test scores, and a recommendation from your school.
-See Early College Admission below [link].
+See Early College Admission.

 Do you have a high school diploma from an online or correspondence school?

-With a diploma from an online, correspondence school or other non-traditional school, you must provide proof that the state you were living in at the time you graduated recognizes the diploma as meeting high school graduation requirements.
+If you have a diploma from an online or non-traditional school, you need to show proof that the state you lived in when you graduated accepts the diploma as meeting high school graduation requirements.